return42/sphkerneldoc/linux_src_doc/net/dns_resolver/dns_query_c.rst

 Description
 -----------

-The data will be returned in the pointer at \*result, and the caller is responsible for freeing it.
+The data will be returned in the pointer at \*result, if provided, and the caller is responsible for freeing it.

 The description should be of the form "[<query_type>:]<domain_name>", and the options need to be appropriate for the query type requested.
 If no